Family, friends of Rosenda Strong mark two years since she disappeared, bring awareness of missing and murdered Native people

 They included Tina Russell of Kent; McLemore is her niece and has been missing for 11 years.
 White came from Seattle and Lorie Thomas traveled from the Nisqually Reservation.
 Thomas located her sister last spring after she had been missing for 14 years.

-After parking at the plaza, several in the group walked along West First Avenue, carrying posters, handing out flyers and shouting their support of justice for Strong and the others who have gone missing, have been murdered or died mysteriously.
+After parking at the plaza, several in the group walked along West First Avenue, carrying posters and shouting their support of justice for Strong and the others who have gone missing, have been murdered or died mysteriously.

 “What I’m trying to do today is bring awareness to our community.
 We have an epidemic of missing women and men, girls and boys,” Reyes said after the car parade, as participants stood at the Santa Cruz Plaza in Toppenish.
 “We need to let people know that they are missing and they need to be found. ...
 MMIW needs to end.”